ProVista Sod Installation

 How much light does ProVista need?

 Plan for roughly 4–6 hours of sun or filtered light.
-In dense, all-day shade any St. Augustine will thin.
+In dense, all-day shade any St. Augustine will thin — ProVista is no exception.

 How often will I mow?

 Thanks to the low-mow habit, many homeowners mow less often than with standard St. Augustine.
-Your schedule still depends on season, rainfall, and fertility.
+Your schedule still depends on season, rainfall, and fertility — but the interval between “needs a cut” and “looks great” is longer by design.

 How does the glyphosate tolerance work?

-Once turf is established and healthy, labeled glyphosate products can control many weeds over ProVista without injuring the grass—only when used exactly per label.
-Do not spray adjacent plants or new sod.
+Once turf is established and healthy, labeled glyphosate products can control many weeds over ProVista without injuring the grass — only when used exactly per label.
+Do not spray adjacent non-tolerant plants or new sod.
+Do not apply during stress, disease, or partial establishment.

 What issues should I watch for?